-Sophie, from Sophie's World, had the great idea of using plastic children's bracelets (left over from a birthday party) to make small dreamcatchers.
+Sophie, from Sophie's World, had the great idea of using plastic children's bracelets (left over from a birthday party) to make mini dreamcatchers.

-The method is more or less the same as the others, but the final product has a completely different look.
+The method is more or less the same as the others but the final product has a completely different look, as you can see.
 Even if you don't have bracelets at home to use, you can try to find something similar.

 The crafty people over at Kiwicrate.com have their own way of making a dream catcher for kids.
 The process is similar to the others, but what we love about their approach is the unabashed use of beads.

-For a totally different approach and look, you'll want to check out this great blog.
+For a totally different approach and look, you'll want to check out this great crafting blog.